ntnhut/LeetSolve/docs/source/Bit_Manipulation/342_Power_of_Four.md

 By examining the binary representation and ensuring that the only set bit is located at an odd position, Solution 2 effectively determines whether the number is a power of four in constant time complexity, without the need for division operations.

+But in term of readable code, Solution 2 is not easy to understand like Solution 1, where complexity of `O(logn)` is not too bad.

 ## Exercise
 - [Power of Two](https://leetcode.com/problems/power-of-two/)